dhh1128/intent/docs/spec/hypertext.md

 ##### Disjoint anchors

-Intent also supports anchors that encompass multiple, discontinuous stretches of content as a virtual unit.
-For example, suppose an English teacher wanted to illustrate the rhyme scheme in Shakespeare's sonnet.
-She might highlight the endings of multiple lines as part of a single disjoint anchor; when she later links to such an anchor, she can then point to the disconnected lines as a unit (e.g., the red lines here):
+Intent also supports anchors that encompass multiple, separate stretches of content as a single composite unit.
+For example, suppose an English teacher wants to illustrate the rhyme scheme in Shakespeare's sonnet.
+She might define the endings of rhyming lines to be part of a single __disjoint anchor__.
+When she later links to such an anchor, she is able to point to all items that share a common anchor ID as a unit.
+In the following example, she could point to the red lines, the blue lines, or the green lines as link targets:

 ![disjoint anchors](../collateral/disjoint-anchors.png)